-This permit represents another step forward for Anne Arundel County's NPDES municipal stormwater program.
+This permit represents another step forward for Carroll County's NPDES municipal stormwater program.
 The County's initial permit laid the foundation for a comprehensive approach to controlling runoff.
 This was done by inventorying and mapping storm drain system infrastructure; identifying sources of pollution; monitoring storm events to judge chemical, biological, and physical stream responses; and enhancing existing, and establishing new management programs.
 The second and third permits, along with other Phase I permits in the State, built one of the most progressive municipal stormwater programs in the Mid-Atlantic Region.
-The County evaluated jurisdiction-wide water quality through a comprehensive biological stream assessment program, prioritized watersheds in order to perform more detailed analyses to guide management implementation, and began to restore existing impervious area.
+In these permits, the County evaluated jurisdiction-wide water quality, prioritized watersheds in order to perform more detailed analyses to guide management implementation, and began to restore existing impervious area.